 California wrongful termination occurs when a person has been fired or laid off while exercising their legal work rights and duties, or acting in obligation to public safety.
 This happens when an employee is fired by an employer while refusing to violate a statute or performing a work requirement.
-An employee can file a lawsuit for wrongful discharge to seek damages.
+An employee can file a lawsuit for wrongful discharge to seek damages though the help of a wrongful termination attorney in Los Angeles.
+In this guide we will explore what's wrongful termination, provides illustrative examples of wrongful termination, and offer a comprehensive checklist to help you understand your rights.

 Wrongful Termination Examples